-Best Humanoid Award
+1620 Best Humanoid Award

-The teams of AdultSize class and the teams of the Kid, Teen and Adult size classes that have participated in the drop-in competition are ranked in separate lists to determine the overall best humanoid.
-The ranking is based on the aggregated number of points earned in the individual competitions.
+The teams of the Kid, Teen and Adult size classes that have participated in the drop-in competition are ranked in separate lists to determine the overall best humanoid.

+1025 The ranking is based on the aggregated number of points earned in the individual competitions.

-1645 The points earned in the technical challenge are used directly.
+The points earned in the technical challenge are used directly.

 For the Drop-In challenge the winner receives 30 points.
 The second best team receives 21 points.
 The third best team receives 15 points.
-The points earned in the Drop-In challenge are used directly.